Gabriela Firea: Professional career

 She has started her career in the press in 1990, being a reporter for the weekly "Simply" in Bacău, and then for the daily Azi in Bucharest, in 1991–1992.
 In 1992–1993 she was editor-presenter at Radio Contact.
 Between 1993 and 1999 she worked at the Romanian Television as a producer of economic reports, especially financial-banking, editor-presenter of the show "Jurnal", director-moderator of the show "Special Edition" and Producer-moderator of the column "News of the Day".

 Since 2001 she has worked for the Intact press trust.
 She was the editor and presenter of the show "Observator" (until July 2009), as well as the director of the show "Financial Week" on Antena 1 and the show "Știrea Zilei" on Antena 3.
 Since September 2008 she has held the position of general manager of Financial Week magazine, after having previously been the editorial director of the publication since its inception in March 2005.
 Since June 2009, she has taken over the management of Intact Advertising, an event and advertising agency.
 She is also the general manager of the newspaper Financiarul and of the magazine Felicia.

-Since November 2011, when the Intact Trust reorganized its activity and the business magazines stopped appearing in printed format, Gabriela Firea ended her activity in the publishing area.
+Since November 2011, when the Intact Trust reorganized its activity and the business magazines stopped appearing in printed format, Firea ended her activity in the publishing area.

 Literary and musical activity

-Gabriela Firea has been a member of the Writers Union since 2002.
+Firea has been a member of the Writers Union since 2002.
 She received the debut award from the Bucharest Writers Association in 2001, for the volume of poems "Another World".
 Her books include the novel "Three Reasons", the children's book "Twisted and Spinning Country", the volume of economic essays "Word Economy" and the volume of socio-economic essays "The Diary of an Observer".

 In December 2009, together with Simona Gherghe, she released the folk music album Trandafiri de la Moldova.